Glendale Product Liability Lawyer

 Product Liability Attorney in Glendale, CA

 Though we assume every product that we use is safe for use, some products can turn out to be defective.
 If it is determined that the cause of your injury is attributed to a product, you may have a product liability suit on your hands.
-At Yarian & Associates, APC we are committed to bringing justice to your injury.
+At Yarian Accident & Injury Lawyers, APC we are committed to bringing justice to your injury.
 If the negligence of a designer, manufacturer, or seller contributed to the product causing your injury, we will do everything in our hands to recover for damages on your behalf.

 Overview of Product Liability

 - What is the law for Product Liability?

 - Scenarios to Which Product Liability May Apply

 - Additional Resources

 A product liability lawsuit can be brought to a California court if it is determined that the plaintiff claims that he or she was harmed by a product distributed/manufactured/sold by the defendant that: contained a:

 - or did not include sufficient instructions or warning of potential safety hazards (CACI §1200).